 What is new in the Enforcing Contracts indicator?

-The court structure and proceedings index has been expanded to measure whether a woman’s testimony carries the same evidentiary weight in court as a man’s.
-A score of -1 is assigned if the law differentiates between the evidentiary value of a woman’s testimony and that of a man; 0 if it does not.
+In the Doing Business 2017 report, the court structure and proceedings index was expanded to measure whether a woman’s testimony carries the same evidentiary weight in court as a man’s.
+A score of -1 is assigned if the law differentiates between the evidentiary value of a woman’s testimony and that of a man in all civil cases; 0 if it does not.

 What type of case is used to measure the time and cost of resolving a commercial dispute?

 The assumptions of the standardized case study are the following: